Back to Articles

 What the IGDA letter must confirm

 The letter should confirm: the name of the guide dog user; confirmation that the person has been placed with an IGDA-trained guide dog; the date of placement or the period during which the guide dog was in use.
-The letter does not need to quantify costs — it simply confirms the guide dog partnership.
+The letter does not need to quantify costs - it confirms the guide dog partnership.
 Once obtained, the same letter can be used to support claims for all relevant years, provided the guide dog partnership was active in those years.

 Assistance dogs for disabled persons: section 10.4